tanasievlad246/Remote-roofing-api/Readme.md

  - '/API/tasks/id' returns a specific task
  - '/API/projects' returns list of project
  - '/API/projects/id' returns a specific project
+ - '/API/work' returns a list of users with their specific tasks and projects

 ## Forlder Structure
 ```